intra2net/avocado-i2n/doc/api/README.rst

 time from all of them, essentially running another test only once to bring the object to this state and save it.
 This offers both better isolation and more reusable steps.
-The test creating the state is also a test since it tests the "more basic" steps of reaching this state.
+The test creating the state is also a test since it tests the “more basic” steps of reaching this state.
 Tests using the same state are then dependent on the first test and can be aborted if the first test fails.
 Test unique setup steps should thus be integrated into the tests while setup steps that are used by more than